Advanced Pharmacy Practice Experience (APPE)

 The Pharm.D. for Working Professionals requires the completion of two Advanced Pharmacy Practice Experiences (APPE) in the final year of the program:

-• PHAR 610P - Advanced Pharmacy Practice Experience: Ambulatory Care is a six week (240 hours) practice experience completed during the final year of the program.
+• PHAR 610P Advanced Pharmacy Practice Experience: Direct Patient Care I is a six week (240 hours) practice experience completed during the final year of the program.
 Students will develop their medication therapy management skills and pharmaceutical care in an ambulatory care setting.
 Students will be expected to demonstrate leadership in the responsible provision of patient care by becoming an integral member of the healthcare team while confidently using clinical reasoning and critical thinking skills.
 Mentorship of junior students may be a component of this experience.
+Advanced Pharmacy Practice Experiences (APPE) may occur at any time during the academic year and may be offered in whole or in part outside the normal start and end dates of a semester.

-• PHAR 611P - Advanced Pharmacy Practice Experience: Inpatient Care is a six week (240 hours) practice experience completed during the final year of the program.
-Students will develop the essential skills necessary to provide direct patient care in an inpatient setting.
+• PHAR 611P Advanced Pharmacy Practice Experience: Direct Patient Care II is a six week (240 hours) practice experience completed during the final year of the program.
+Students will develop the essential skills necessary to provide direct patient care to patients with complex pharmacotherapy needs, such as an inpatient hospital unit, acute care ambulatory care clinic, or a long-term care facility.
 Students will be expected to demonstrate leadership in the responsible provision of patient care by becoming an integral member of the healthcare team while confidently using clinical reasoning and critical thinking skills.
 Mentorship of junior students may be a component of this experience.
+Advanced Pharmacy Practice Experiences (APPE) may occur at any time during the academic year and may be offered in whole or in part outside the normal start and end dates of a semester.

 The School of Pharmacy provides overall direction for practice experiences and will oversee the placement of students at practice sites.
 Students are responsible for all travel and accommodation costs associated with APPEs.